-NSW aquatic reserves are an important part of the NSW system of marine protected areas (PDF, 996.94 KB).
+NSW aquatic reserves are an important part of the NSW system of marine protected areas - map (PDF, 3060.7 KB).

 Many of the 12 aquatic reserves in NSW have been in place for over 30 years.
-The first was established in 1980 at Long Reef on Sydney's northern beaches.
+The first reserve was established in 1980 at Long Reef on Sydney's northern beaches, which now celebrates its 40th anniversary.

 The following table lists the aquatic reserves from north to south along the coastline of NSW.